• Skip to primary navigation

 • Core and quarter green tomatoes and add to a food processor.
 Puree until finely minced

-7 pounds tomatoes
+7 pounds green tomatoes

 • Peel and core apples and process in food processor